-Article 19 provides who is liable for occupiers rate in respect of a rateable year, namely the occupiers of land at the commencement of that rateable year.
+Article 19 provides who is liable for occupier's rate in respect of a rateable year, namely the occupiers of land at the commencement of that rateable year.
 It also provides for certain exceptions.

-Article 20 provides for the rate for a Parish to be approved at a meeting of its Parish Assembly The rate is to be expressed as an amount for each rateable quarter.
+Article 20 provides for an estimates of the funds required by a Parish for the current rateable year to be approved, with or without amendment, at a meeting of its Parish Assembly and then for a rate to be approved that produces for the Parish income that is at least sufficient to satisfy the requirements set out in the approved estimates.
+The rate is to be expressed as an amount for each rateable quarter.

-Article 21 allows a Parish Assembly to agree a supplementary rate during a rateable year if it believes it necessary to do so.
+Article 21 allows a Parish Assembly to agree, at any time, a supplementary rate in respect of a rateable year if it believes it necessary to do so.